Treatment and support

 It's important to follow this plan because there's a risk that doing too much exercise too quickly, or doing the wrong sort of exercise, may damage your joints.

-Find out more more about health and fitness including simple ways to exercise at home.
+Find out more about exercise guidelines including simple ways to exercise at home.